 Many are cast off from their families, faith, and social circles; they experience homelessness, hunger, educational

 challenges and difficulty with career placement.

-We offer help to victims and their loved ones with as many counseling sessions are necessary with no need of providing
+Through some of our community partners like Hosea Helps and Mercy Car, we offer help to victims and their loved ones with as many counseling sessions as are necessary with no need of providing

 Leaving a High Control group can be both emotionally and physically draining.
 A characteristic of a High Control group is to enact consequences when you leave.
 Often times, this comes in the form of cutting off resources or shunning, like Lollipop's story above.
 This can leave teenagers, the elderly and single mothers homeless, jobless and and hungry.
 DCMO helps these survivors jump start a new life with our 3-day, 2-night Kaleidoscope Empowerment/Survival Retreat.
 Simultaneously, we identify the resources in your community to help you survive and then flourish.
 We are orchestrating a collaborative so all needs can be met for the survivors and their families.